Million Jobs

-Million Jobs is a campaign group in the United Kingdom that aims to tackle youth unemployment.
-The group's name comes from the statistic that at the height of the post-2008 global recession over 1,000,000 people under the age of 25 were unemployed in the United Kingdom.
-The campaign is led by Lottie Dexter a former Comms Officer at the Centre for Social Justice.
+Million Jobs was a campaign group in the United Kingdom that aimed to tackle youth unemployment.
+The group's name comes from the statistic that at the height of the Great Recession, over 1,000,000 people under the age of 25 were unemployed in the United Kingdom.
+The campaign is led by Lottie Dexter, a former Comms Officer at the Centre for Social Justice.
+They have hosted a roundtable discussion at 10 Downing Street with the Prime Minister, and they also head a debate in the House of Lords.